EXCLUSIVE-Yellen to name ex-IMF official Lipton to senior Treasury role, sources say

 The sources welcomed Lipton's return to official life after IMF Managing Director Kristalina Georgieva ousted him as her top deputy one year ago, some 19 months before his official term was due to expire.
 He had served nearly 8-1/2 years in the role.

-Widely respected in economic circles, Lipton, 67, was often critical of former U.S. President Donald Trump's trade policies and tariff actions that triggered heavy costs for U.S. companies and farmers, and spawned significant tensions with allies.
+Widely respected in economic circles, Lipton, 67, was often critical of former President Donald Trump's trade policies and tariff actions, which triggered heavy costs for U.S. companies and farmers and spawned significant tensions with allies.

-Lipton began his professional career as an economist at the IMF in 1981, and held senior roles in the administrations of former Presidents Barack Obama and Bill Clinton.
+Lipton began his professional career as an economist at the IMF in 1981, and in addition to his role in the Clinton administration, he held a senior role in the administration of former President Barack Obama.

 Allies are looking for more muscular U.S. leadership on global issues ranging from climate change, battling the pandemic and staving off a wave of sovereign debt defaults among low-income countries.
 IMF officials have warned of continued uncertainty and divergent economic trends that threaten to push an additional 90 million people into poverty, as even advanced economies struggle to distribute COVID-19 vaccines.